 3.4 Reports from CCF groups (see annex 4)

-The Women in Conservation Leadership group recently presented to the MPhil students and are looking to recruit a student on to the steering committee.
-They are also planning a leadership coaching session and events for International Women’s Day.
+Bryony Morgan reported that the Women in Conservation Leadership group recently presented to the MPhil students and are looking to recruit a student on to the steering committee.
+They are also planning a leadership coaching session and events for International Women’s Day on 8 March 2020.

-The Management and Restoration Group are planning visits for next year; potential sites are being identified; Kingfisher’s Bridge and Cherry Hinton Brook were suggested.
+The Management and Restoration Group are planning visits for next year; potential sites are being identified; Caxton Moats, G’s Farm (Roman Road), Gray’s Farm (Redlist Revival), Kingfisher’s Bridge and Cherry Hinton Brook were suggested.

 The Marine group would appreciate more help with organisation.
 They will be planning an event for World Oceans Day in June.